Ofsted and performance data

 |ALPS||2||An ALPS scale measures Sixth Form outcomes.
 The ALPS scale ranges from 1-9 with an ALPS of 2 or above putting outcomes in the top 10% in the country.
 Globe’s Sixth Form has secured an ALPS 2 for the past three years.|

-In the academic year 2018 - 2019 at the end of Year 13 100% of students received a university offer, 98% of students accepted university offers.
-Out of this 33% went to a Russell Group university and 73% went to a ‘Top third’ university.
+In the academic year 2019 - 2020 at the end of Year 13 100% of students received a university offer, 100% of students accepted university offers with 4 students choosing to accept their place next academic year.
+Out of this 36% went to a Russell Group university and 72% went to a ‘Top third’ university and 4 went onto Oxbridge Universities.